Rust-Simply/iriss-scripts/src/scripts/iriss-03.md

 ((Show code))
 We'll talk more about modules later, however, to make the fields of a struct public, you can simply mark them as `pub`.

-You don't have to make every field public though, if you'd some parts of the struct to be public and others to be private.
+You don't have to make every field public though, if you'd like some parts of the struct to be public and others to be private.

 ((Show code))